 - USER NAME: user

 - PASSWORD: password

-- 4. Change the username and password upon first login.
+- 4. Change the user name and password upon first login.

-This security measure helps prevent unauthorized changes to the VoIP telephone's interface configuration.
+This security measure helps to prevent unauthorized changes to the VoIP telephone's interface configuration.

-VoIP PCBA Initial Network Configuration
+VolP PCBA Initial Network Configuration

-Configure each VoIP PCBA for operation on the network prior to installation.
+Each VoIP PCBA must be set up for the network prior to installation.
 Assign a local ID, domain, proxy, and registrar.

-1. Assign a host name.

-Host names provide identification of different VoIP PCBAs on the network.
+Assign a host name Host names provide identification of different VoIP PCBAs on the network.

-- 2. Test that calls can be made successfully. - 3.
-Maintain the telephone by monitoring alarms. - 4.
+Verify that calls can be made successfully.
+Test

+Maintain Monitor alarms.
 Set up auto-updates.

 Refer to Pub.
-42004-548 for basic programming instructions for these VoIP telephones.
+42004-481 for programming instructions for these VoIP devices.

-Input Contacts
+VolP Telephone Input Contacts

-Each VoIP telephone includes four dry-contact inputs (see the Specifications section for the input ratings).
-Each input's mode is configurable.
-Configure inputs for one of the following modes: On, Off, or On/Off.
-The inputs can be configured to update a SYSLOG or generate an SNMP trap when active (see Figure 19 on Page 18).
-Refer to GTC Pub.
-42004-548 for programming instructions for these inputs (see the Reference Documentation section).
+Each VoIP telephone accepts four volt-free inputs (see the Specifications section for the input ratings).

+The function of each input is configurable.
+Inputs can be configured for one of the following modes: On, Off, or On/Off.
+The signals can also be inverted between active high (INVERT) or active low (NORMAL).
+Activation of these inputs can be configured to update a SYSLOG or generate an email (see Figure 18 and the Logic Settings section of GTC Pub.
+42004-481, VoIP Telephone Configuration Guide, for programming instructions for these inputs).

-Output Contacts
+VoIP Telephone Output Contacts

-Each VoIP telephone contains two voltage-free output contacts (see the Specifications section for the output ratings).
-Both outputs are SPST (single-pole, single-throw) contacts.
-The mode of each output is configurable.
-Configure outputs for one of the following modes: On, Off, Ring, Connect, Hook, In Use, Ring Out, Registered, or Emergency.
-The duration of the activation, or on/off times, can also be set in some modes (see Figure 19 on Page 18).
-Refer to GTC Pub.
-42004-548, for programming instructions for the outputs (see the Reference Documentation section).
+Each VoIP telephone contains two volt-free output contacts (see the Specifications section for the output ratings).
+Both outputs are single-pole, single-throw contacts.

+The function of each output is configurable.
+Outputs can be configured for one of the following modes: On, Off, Pulse, Mute, Ring, Call, Connect, Hook, In Use, Ring Cadence, Ring Out, Page, Registered, or Emergency.
+In some modes, the duration of the activation or on/off times can also be set (see Figure 18 and the logic settings section of GTC Pub.
+42004-481, VoIP Telephone Configuration Guide, for programming instructions for these outputs).